 It is reasonable that the modifications adopted herein be applied to all affected DR programs, pilots and contracts operating in the years 2018 and forward, unless explicitly exempted by Commission decision.

-It is reasonable that the compliance filings ordered herein include that contract language requirements on prohibited resources that they will apply to all affected 2017 DR pilots continuing into 2018.
+It is reasonable that the compliance filings ordered herein include that contract language or attestation requirements on prohibited resources will apply to all affected 2017 DR pilots continuing into 2018.

 Affected 2017 DR pilots that may be continuing into 2018 include all Utilities’ Excess Supply Pilots, and PG&E’s Supply Side II Pilot (SSP II), and others.